 Though there are some key differences among all state programs and they offer a wide variety of experience, Whitewater’s Counselor Education program is a thorough and comprehensive learning experience that stands out among its competitors.
 First, though the field is changing, we are one of few programs in the state that are CACREP accredited.
 More information on CACREP is available at cacrep.org.

-Second, a unique aspect of the program is the training that takes place through the Winther Counseling Lab.
-The Winther Counseling Lab is staffed by Counselor Education masters students during their practicum, and committed to providing free and confidential individual and group counseling services to UW-Whitewater students and community members.
+Second, a unique aspect of the program is the training that takes place through the Winther Counseling Services.
+The Winther Counseling Services is staffed by Counselor Education masters students during their practicum, and committed to providing free and confidential individual and group counseling services to UW-Whitewater students and community members.
 Supervision and consultation is provided by licensed Counselor Education Faculty.

-The lab is a suite of rooms consisting of two classrooms, four interview rooms, and an office/observation room located in Winther Hall 3004.
+Winther Counseling Services is a suite of rooms consisting of two classrooms, four interview rooms, and an office/observation room located in Winther Hall 3004.
 All rooms are equipped with computers and cameras to allow for recording and observing sessions.
-In addition to being utilized in various classes, the Winther Counseling Lab is where students in their practicum experience will receive a majority of their learning.
+In addition to being utilized in various classes, the Winther Counseling Services is where students in their practicum experience will receive a majority of their learning.